 The definition of alcohol addiction is when you drink alcohol compulsively and are unable to stop drinking despite negative consequences.
 These negative consequences are not universal for everyone addicted to alcohol.
 For a serious alcoholic, it may be cirrhosis of the liver, kidney failure or other serious health issues.
 For a light drinker, a DUI is a negative consequence that will make you think seriously about your drinking.
 You don’t have to be physically addicted to alcohol to seek alcohol rehab.
 In fact, the best time to go to alcohol rehab is when your life has not yet been affected drastically enough.
 Going to alcohol rehab before you are completely dependent on alcohol will save you years of those negative consequences that will happen if you don’t stop drinking.

-Negative Consequences from Alcoholism and Alcohol Addiction:
+Negative Consequences of Alcoholism and Alcohol Addiction:

 - Spending money on alcohol